FREQUENTLY ASKED QUESTIONS

 Question 15: Would working with the deaf/deaf-blind community be appropriate for this grant?

-Question 16: Are there any restrictions for what the budget can cover?
+Question 16: Are there any restrictions on what the budget can cover?

 Answer: We cannot pay for direct service, construction projects, lobbying, entertainment, alcohol, or incentives, such as gift cards.